nextflow-io/nextflow/docs/operator.rst

 set
 ----

-The ``set`` operator assign the channel to which is applied to a variable whose name is specified as closure parameter.
+The ``set`` operator assigns the channel to a variable whose name is specified as a closure parameter.
 For example::

     Channel.from(10,20,30).set { my_channel }